igd-geo/lidarserv/README.md

-    -y, --offset-y <offset-y>                  See offset-x [default: 0.0] -z, --offset-z <offset-z>                  See offset-x [default: 0.0] --output-file <output-file>            Name of the output file --points-file <points-file>            Input file with the point data -p, --port <port>                          Port for the point cloud server.
+    -y, --offset-y <offset-y>                  See offset-x [default: 0.0] -z, --offset-z <offset-z>                  See offset-x [default: 0.0] --output-file <output-file>            Name of the output file --points-file <points-file>            Input file with the point data (las or velodyn csv) -p, --port <port>                          Port for the point cloud server.
 The converter will briefly connect to this server to determine the correct settings for encoding the point data [default: 4567]
-        --speed-factor <speed-factor>          speeds up or slows down the reader by the given factor [default: 1.0] --trajectory-file <trajectory-file>    Input file with the sensor trajectory
+        --speed-factor <speed-factor>          speeds up or slows down the reader by the given factor [default: 1.0] --trajectory-file <trajectory-file>    Input file with the sensor trajectory (only required for velodyne csv files) [default: ]
 ```

 #### `velodyne-csv-replay replay` subcommand